Switch from Acetaminophen for Arthritis

 If you’re like me, you are probably leery of trusting the performance and safety of natural products.
 There are numerous natural products advertised as a substitute for acetaminophen for arthritis and they all sound good--so how do you know you can trust the manufcturer?

 A number of years ago, to help me find a supplement manufacturer to trust, I drafted a list of 30 questions concerning standards of excellence to help me measure the quality of different supplement companies.

-The answers to the 30 questions led me to the #1 natural nutrition company in America, an industry leader founded in 1956.
+The answers to the 30 questions led me to the industry leader founded in 1956.

 The science behind each of their products is second to none.

 They have an obsession for purity, potency and quality.

 They operate more like a pharmaceutical company than a dietary supplement manufacturer.
 They prove the efficacy of their products through clinical studies even though the industry does not require efficacy to market supplements.
 Their product philosophy is described as Nature: Pure and Effective; Science: Innovative and Proven.